zeroluck/docs/sources/reference/oxTrust/index.md

  * __cacertsLocation__ `/usr/java/latest/jre/lib/security/cacerts` This option defines keystore to use for SSL download certificate verification.
 It is a good idea to have all truster root CA at this keystore Defaults to tomcat SSL keystore (one defined in server.xml)

- * __cacertsPassphrase__ If this option is present it will be used as a passphrase to keystore defined in the cacertsLocation.
-It is only needed if cacertsLocation is defined and is protected by password.
+ * __cacertsPassphrase__ If this option is present it will be used as a passphrase to a keystore that is defined in the tag `cacertsLocation`.
+   It is only needed if `cacertsLocation` is defined and is protected by password.
 For default jre cacerts behavior (empty password) - leace commented.

  * __certDir__ holds the value `/etc/certs/`.
 This is the location of certificates used in configuration files.